rohanray/roray-dev-site/content/blog/hello-zola.md

 This site uses [tabi](https://welpo.github.io/tabi/) theme and is hosted on my personal VM behind a [Caddy](https://caddyserver.com/) proxy.
 Here's how you can quickly build yours:

-1. Install Zola on your machine depending on your platform <a href="" from [here](https://www.getzola.org/documentation/getting-started/installation/)
+1. Install Zola on your machine depending on your platform from <a href="https://www.getzola.org/documentation/getting-started/installation/" target="_blank" rel="noopener">here</a>.

 2. Go to tabi-start <a href="https://github.com/welpo/tabi-start" target="_blank" rel="noopener">template</a>